 CPU Utilization Graph

-The CPU Utilization graph illustrates the level of concurrency in an application over time.
-The X-axis represents the duration of the application, and the y-axis represents the number of logical cores on the system.
-The graph does not show which specific core is active at any given time.
-For example, if two cores are each running at 50% capacity for a given time period, then this view will show one logical core being utilized.
+The CPU Utilization graph shows the level of utilization in an app over time.
+The X-axis represents the duration of the trace, and the y-axis represents the number of logical cores on the system.
+The graph doesn't show which specific core is active at any given time.
+For example, if two cores are each running at 50 percent capacity for a given time period, then this view shows one logical core being utilized.

-Green indicates the consumption of the logical cores in the system by the profiled application.
+Green indicates the utilization of the logical cores in the system by the current process.

-Yellow indicates the consumption of logical cores by other processes on the system.
-A high percentage of yellow in the graph indicates that the system is heavily loaded by other processes and that your process is likely to be pre-empted by them.
+Light gray indicates the utilization of logical cores by other processes on the system.
+A high percentage of light gray in the CPU graph indicates that the system is heavily loaded by other processes and that your process is likely to be pre-empted by them.
 To reduce the consumption of logical cores by other processes, reduce the number of them running on the system.

-Red indicates the consumption of logical cores by the system process.
-You cannot directly control this, but it is useful to know when it is occurring because it can affect the availability of logical cores for your process.
+Dark gray indicates the consumption of logical cores by the system process.
+You can't directly control this, but it's useful to know when it's occurring because it can affect the availability of logical cores for your process.

-Grey indicates the availability of unused logical cores on the system.
+White indicates the availability of unused logical cores on the system.
 Those cores are available for your process if you can find more opportunities for parallelism.
-In all cases, hovering the mouse pointer over an area of interest produces a tooltip which identifies that particular part of the graph.